- Prospective Students

 Registration for this course will close Wednesday at 5:00 PM prior to course start.

-Building the foundation for success requires the mastering of business basics and the ability to know how to apply them.
-Geared toward experienced professionals and those new to management, this course offers an in-depth look at fundamental business tools and exposure to the latest ideas in the Management Development.
-Each session of the program will give you an opportunity to learn such critical issues as team building, finance, leadership, marketing, strategic management, consumer satisfaction and operations.
-You will learn everything from the concrete language of budgets to the subtle points of communication.
+Building the foundation for success requires the mastering of business essentials and acumen.
+This course offers an in-depth look at fundamental management development.
+Each of the seven Saturday sessions will help you build skills in leadership and decision making, strategic management, team building, entrepreneurial thinking and innovation, finance, marketing, consumer satisfaction and operations.
+You will learn knowledge and skills in everything from the concrete language of budgets to the subtle points of executive communication in business terms they understand.

 Specifically you will: